Divyansh123bn/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-A Simple Tic Tac Toe game developed in python
+A Simple Tic Tac Toe game developed in Python